yorshka20/rank-demo/README.md

 - a method to let each component rerender itself independently.
 - a more simple and product-info-free way to maintain the rank of product list.

+_It's necessary to stress that if we want a component to rerender itself independently, then we **will not** make it a `pure/stateless component` because the component should take control of itself.
+This design somewhat disobeys the principle of what is considered a correct way to design a component, but I think it not that bad since we are aiming at achieving such a meticulous rendering control._

 After several attempts and modifications, I designed the following routine for handling the feature:

 ![routine](./images/routine.png)